Kha-Vinh-Thuan/Baitap-TKPM/README.md

   Version 2.0 introduces an API to check the application version and build date.

 *Download the Project Files*
 You need to download both the front-end and back-end folders.
-The project directory structure should look like this:
+The project directory structure should look like
 - back-end
   - config
     - logger.js